robertgrimm/home-assistant-config/README.md

-# home-assistant-config
+# Home Assistant configuration

-My Home Assistant configuration
+This is my [Home Assistant](https://www.home-assistant.io) configuration that runs on an Ubuntu server inside a Docker container.